COLQUITT ELECTRIC MEMBERSHIP CORPORATION

 (d) After the counting of the ballots, the ballots shall be placed in a sealed box and held in a secure location at the main office of the Cooperative for a period of ninety (90) days after the annual meeting.
 If no challenge of the election is filed within ninety (90) days, the ballots may then be destroyed.

-(e) Should the election of directors be challenged, the President shall appoint an Inspector of the election.
+(e) Should the election of directors be challenged, the Chairman shall appoint an Inspector of the election.
 Such Inspector shall not be the Election Superintendent nor any teller who assisted in the counting of the ballots.
 Such Inspector shall be assisted by at least two other tellers who shall recount the ballots and certify the results of the recount to the Board of Directors.
 Any challenge to the election shall be filed within ten (10) days of the date of the annual meeting, shall be in writing, and shall set forth specific grounds for the challenge of the election.

 (f) Any member shall have the right to ask for a recount of the ballots, which request shall not be in the form of a challenge to the election.
 The Election Superintendent and the duly appointed tellers shall recount the ballots if any such recount shall be requested at the time of the announcing of the results of the election at the annual meeting.